Convenient Semi-Friend

 Convenient Semi-Friend (好都合セミフレンド, Kōtsugō Semi-Furendo) is a Japanese four-panel manga series written and illustrated by Minori Chigusa.
-The series began serialization in Houbunsha's Manga Time Kirara magazine in May 2023.
-Three tankōbon volumes have been released as of August 2025.
+The series was serialized in Houbunsha's Manga Time Kirara magazine from May 2023 to September 2026.
+Four tankōbon volumes have been released as of April 2026.

 Plot

 The series follows Suuna Kuruma, a high school student who has just moved into a new dorm.
 Upon arriving at her new room, she discovers a girl, Ruka Hamanasu, flirting with another girl.
 Suuna is surprised to see this happen, to which Ruka claims that they were not going out.
-She claims the other girl was her (セフレ, sefure), which she says is short for "semi-friend".
+She claims the other girl was her sefure (セフレ), which she says is short for "semi-friend".
 As Suuna has no other friends, Ruka offers to be her semi-friend.